balaji-boggarapu/wind_farm_design/README.md

 # Wind Farm Modeling from Scratch

-This project is a continuation of an online course on the basics of wind energy and wind turbine and wind farm modeling.
+This project is based on an online course where I learnt modelling a windfarm from scratch.
 The course offers a concise and organized method, ranging from fundamentals to Python implementation.
 The goal is to enable you to model wind turbines and design wind farm simulations for any location on Earth.

 ### Key Learnings from this Course:
 - **Introduction to Wind Energy**: Get acquainted with the fundamentals of wind energy and wind turbines.